saltict/availproject.github.io/docs/about/introduction.md

 ### Enhancing Data Reliability Through Erasure Coding

-Once transactions reach Avail, they undergo a transformation through erasure coding.
-This process extends the original data, adding redundancy layers and enhancing the information's reliability and integrity.
-Blocks are split into `n` original chunks and extended to `2n`, allowing any `n` out of `2n` chunks to reconstruct the original data.
-These chunks are arranged in an `n × m` matrix.
-This matrix is then extended to ensure redundancy, a critical feature for preventing data unavailability.
+Once transactions reach Avail, they are processed through erasure coding.
+This procedure adds redundancy, enhancing the data's reliability and integrity.
+Blocks are divided into `n` original chunks and extended to `2n`, allowing for reconstruction from any `n` out of `2n` chunks.
+While Avail incorporates mechanisms for fraud proofs, the primary reliance for data integrity is on the consensus of validators.
+Over 2/3 of the validators are required to be honest to reach a consensus, ensuring robust security for the erasure-coded data.

 > To combat the misconstruction of erasure-coded chunks, full nodes can create and propagate **fraud proofs**, ensuring that light clients can verify the authenticity of block headers.